ketilomidze/rsschool-cv/cv.md

 * __Linkedin:__ <a href="https://linkedin.com/in/keti-lomidze-63697577">Ketevan Lomidze</a>

 ## About Me
-My career officially began 14 years ago in a building materials company as a consultant.
-During this period, I worked in various companies in various managerial and non-managerial positions.
-Mainly in the IT direction.
-I am constantly in search of myself, and at some point I realized that the most interesting and varied work, which, in addition to pleasure, allows me to develop in different directions, is software development.
+My career officially began 14 years ago in a building materials company as a sales consultant.
+After working in sales for 2 years, I changed jobs and went to the bank in the technical support group.
+During this period, I have worked in various positions during these years, Mainly in the IT direction.
+I am constantly in search of myself, and at some point I realized that the most interesting work, which, in addition to pleasure, allows me to develop in different directions, is software development.
 I already had some experience with databases and deepened my knowledge in the direction of database development.
-Now I think it's time to start learning Front and I plan to become a full stack developer in the future.
+Now I think it's time to start learning Front-end development and I plan to become a full stack developer in the future.

 ## Skills and Proficiency:
 * Effective communication